SeanBeckman/eng-practices/review/reviewer/looking-for.md

 give you a demo of the functionality if it's too inconvenient to patch in the CL and try it yourself.

-Another time when it's particularly important to think about functionality during a code review is if there is some sort of **parallel programming** going on in the CL that could theoretically cause deadlocks or race conditions.
-These sorts of issues are very hard to detect by just running the code and usually need somebody (both the developer and the reviewer) to think through them carefully to be sure that problems aren't being introduced.
-(Note that this is also a good reason not to use concurrency models where race conditions or deadlocks are possible—it can make it very complex to do code reviews or understand the code.)

 ## Complexity

 Is the CL more complex than it should be?
 Check this at every level of the